I admit I live under a rock. Maybe this might explain why. But stop me if you’ve heard this one.

 I admit, living under a rock as I do, I am so often frustrated by the lack of ways to control my computer.
 Think of how the world could be improved, if only I could play video games hands-free.
 And clearly there’s no downside.

 I also have trouble knowing what I’m thinking, so I’m glad researchers at Berkeley** have been working on reading and generating thoughts via computers.
 Or is it just reading?
-Is one of those good and one bad or something?
+Is reading good and generating bad or something?
 Who cares?
 I didn’t read anything about any of that.
 Anyway, they have a big dictionary of thoughts-in-the-form-of-radio-signals.

 It’s the ultimate LAN party!

 Seems incredibly useful.
 And totally safe!
-I can’t think of any government in the world that would be interested in such a technology though.
+I can’t think of any government in the world that would be interested funding research into such a technology though.
 Oh well.

 Do me a favor, would you, and figure out how this stuff works, so we can figure out how to make it not work?
 I’m just trying to catch up here.